Conrail: Locomotives

 Since Conrail was divided between Norfolk Southern Railway and CSX Transportation in 1999, all remaining locomotives have been successively repainted, and many remain in service.
 CR units had unique features such as "Bright Future" blue paint, flashing ditch lights, and Leslie RS-3L horns.
-Another key spotting feature is ditchlights mounted under the locomotive's front deck.
+Another key spotting feature is ditch lights mounted under the locomotive's front deck.
 This is a preference different from Norfolk Southern and CSX, which order locomotives with the lights above the deck.
 Red marker lights (not class lights, which are multi-color) were also a preference of Conrail.
 Most locomotives that went to CSX retained their marker lights, while Norfolk Southern quickly removed them.
 All Conrail locomotives that went to CSX and NS have been either retired or repainted.
 The last unit to wear "Conrail Blue", NS 8312, was retired in 2014.

-Conrail was the only railroad to receive EMD SD80MACs (the Chicago North & Western were originally supposed to receive SD80MACs with marker lights, but when that railroad merged with Union Pacific, the order was rescinded) and were separated evenly between CSX and NS.
+Conrail was the only railroad to receive EMD SD80MACs (an order from the Chicago & North Western was cancelled when that company merged with Union Pacific) and were separated evenly between CSX and NS.
 Conrail had a different paint scheme for these locomotives and also the SD70MAC, with a large white, cone-shaped line on the front, bearing "Conrail Quality" lettering.
-The SD70MACs weren't fitted with marker lights, as they were ordered after the Conrail breakup was agreed upon, and neither NS or CSX wanted 'their' locomotives to be equipped with markers.
+The SD70MACs were not fitted with marker lights, as they were ordered after the Conrail breakup was agreed upon, and neither NS or CSX wanted 'their' locomotives to be equipped with markers.
 Similarly, the standard-cab SD70, Conrail's final order of locomotives, were ordered to NS specifications, and were in Norfolk Southern's preferred numbering series (the 2500's), which they retained after the breakup.

-In early 2015, the remaining 12 ex-Conrail SD80MACs owned by CSX, were purchased by Norfolk Southern, and renumbered 7217–7228.
-All were repainted and had their marker lights removed.
-Norfolk Southern sold all 29 of its remaining SD80MACs to Canadian Pacific Railway and Progress Rail in 2020.
-Six units, 7206, 7215, 7218, 7225, 7226 and 7227 were sold to Canadian Pacific Railway as a parts source for the recent EMD SD70ACU rebuilds.
-The remainder of the NS fleet went to Progress Rail and were scrapped by early 2022.